 This is why doctors usually advise people with life-threatening allergies to carry a medication called epinephrine.

-If your child shows signs of a serious allergic reaction, give the epinephrine auto-injector right away, as every second counts.
+If your child shows signs of a serious allergic reaction, give the epinephrine auto-injector right away, as every second count.

-Further treatment can be given at the emergency room, if needed.
+Further treatment can be given in the emergency room if needed.
 Your child also needs to be under medical supervision for at least 4 hours.

 (Additional Source: KidsHealth)